thoughtworks-jumpstart/jumpstart/devops/deployment/circleci-with-multi-env.md

 10. Try visiting test app it is not yet deployed.
 Next go back and click the approve button.
 Deploy to Test will start after your approval.

-11. Laatly click on Approve for deploy to prod and check that your app is successfuly deployed.
+11. Lastly click on Approve for deploy to prod and check that your app is successfuly deployed.

 12. After this last stage has passed, you have successfully configured the CI/CD pipeline for your application.
 Congratulations!